 There's always something inspiring about ambition and creativity fueling a "sell most everything I own and sink or swim" start-up mentality.
-I'm truly a sucker for it.
-Burning bridges, making it happen.
+I'm a sucker for burning bridges and making it happen.

-And here we are, not even a few months into simplifying his life, leaving his cushy corporate job and lush apartment in downtown Tampa, and moving what little he has left into an empty garage space (with a bed), Ryan Shaw and his crew at Hangar Cycleworks have entered the worlds of entrepreneurship and custom motorcycling.
+Here we are, not even a few months into simplifying his life, leaving his cushy corporate job and lush apartment in downtown Tampa, and moving what little he has left into an empty garage space (with a bed), Ryan Shaw and the crew at Hangar Cycleworks have entered the worlds of entrepreneurship and custom motorcycling.

 A new partnership of friends and vintage motorcycle enthusiasts with backgrounds in hot rodding and vintage Volkswagens - Ryan Shaw, William Benedict and John Benedict, along with business partners Mike Miller and Stacy Vick are making a go of it.

 We're excited to show off their first build, a tastefully reimagined 1973 CB450.